 Procurement in biotech and life sciences is anything but simple.
-Unlike office supply or MRO procurement, R&D teams source highly specialized lab supplies such as consumables, reagents, and instruments from hundreds of suppliers.
-To bring order to the chaos, many organizations turn to lab punchout catalogs.
+Unlike office supply or MRO purchasing, R&D teams source specialized lab supplies, from consumables and reagents to instruments, across hundreds of suppliers while balancing speed, compliance, and budget controls.
+To manage this complexity, many organizations rely on lab punchout catalogs.

 How punchout catalogs work in lab procurement systems